What to Clean Before You Move in to a Rental Home

 Move on to the Bedrooms

 For an unfurnished bedroom, it’s fairly simple; dust the walls, clean the floor, wash the windows and you’re done!
 Well, almost; to finish off, you need to wipe down switchboards, doorknobs, and any handles or other handheld places in the room.
 In case there are furnishings in the bedroom such as a bed, closet, dresser, etc; it’s best to clean these items with a strong disinfectant.
-It’s also advisable to change the mattress (if applicable) and use fresh liners for the closet and dresser drawers.
+It’s also advisable to change or deep clean the mattress (if applicable) and use fresh liners for the closet and dresser drawers.

 Take Your Time with the Living Room